 Again I feel this is a trend with modern heroes to make them more fallable.
 Nobody wants a boring Mr or Mrs Perfect who succeeds at everything, but sadly I think that some modern heroes are made too weak and mess up too often.

 Why did he give up his power?
-Zoom at that point is slower than Barry, and Zoom has given up his prisoner Wally West!
-What possible reason could he have for giving up his speed?
-He should have just clobbered Zoom there and then which he could as he was faster.
+Zoom at that point is slower than Barry, and Zoom has given up his prisoner, Wally West!
+What possible reason could Barry have for giving up his speed?
+He should have just clobbered Zoom there and then, which he could as he was faster.
 He later managed to pummel Zoom when he was slower than him later in the finale remember.
-Here it should have been no problem.

 The Flash really is too stupid to live at times.
 All the shit that happens afterwards including the Metapocalypse and the death of Henry Allen can be traced to what Barry does here.